-The end of Byzantium also led to the end of the Middle Ages and the beginning of the Renaissance in Europe.
-Fleeing the city, Greek scholars arrived in the West bringing with them priceless knowledge and rare manuscripts.
+The city’s collapse marked the end of Byzantium, which led to the end of the Middle Ages and the beginning of the Renaissance in Europe.

-When Constantinople fell in 1453, many of its leading Greek scholars fled west to the Italian city-states.
-They brought with them many of the classics of Greco-Roman literature.
-They possessed a knowledge of Greek, which enabled their students to read the works of ancient Greek authors, such as Homer, for the first time.
+The scholars were welcomed not only in Italy but throughout European capital cities.
+They also possessed a knowledge of Greek, which enabled their students to read the works of ancient Greek authors such as Homer for the first time.

-They where welcomed in Italy and throughout European capital cities and brought with them many books and manuscripts written in Greek.
-In Italy these were translated into Latin, and the information that they contained, much of which was from Classical Greece, nearly a thousand years before, played an influential role in the intellectual life of the Renaissance and the further development of Europe.
+In Italy the works were translated into Latin, and the information that they contained, much of which was from Classical Greece nearly a thousand years before, played an influential role in the intellectual Renaissance life and further development of Europe.